chrsolr/open-in.nvim/README.md

-# open.nvim
+# open-in.nvim

 Open your browser or file explorer — all from Neovim.

-open.nvim is a lightweight Neovim plugin that helps you jump from code to context.
+open-in.nvim is a lightweight Neovim plugin that helps you jump from code to context.
 Whether you want to Google a term or open your file's directory, this plugin lets you do it instantly — in your default browser or native file explorer.

 More features coming soon!